top of page

 Splash your media hits across your website

 It’s pretty customary now to have an ‘As seen on’ or ‘Featured on’ banner on a homepage, with logos of media outlets.
 We recommend a minimum of 3 logos to start, but of course, the more the better.
+Continue to update these as your PR team secures you more media coverage.

 Take this a step further by creating a Press or Media page and linking to each of these wins.